List of Vinland Saga characters: Creation

 Several characters are based on real life.
 The historical Leif Eiriksson is one of the most famous Norsemen according to the author.
 However, Yukimura imagined that he would have had a very weak nature as a warrior so he instead fleshed him out as a strong adventurer.
 In retrospect, Yukimura found that the series features prominently male characters as the female ones either have few screentime or die.
-One of the few exceptions is Gudrid due to how she is based on a historical figure with the same name who makes a major impact on Thorfinn's life and the author tries being faithful to such event.
+One of the few exceptions is Gudrid due to how she is based on Gudrid Thorbjarnardóttir who makes a major impact on Thorfinn's life and the author tries being faithful to such event.
 Meanwhile, the revengeful hunter Hild was made to remind Thorfinn of his sins as a viking in the same way with how the series starts with Thorfinn wanting revenge on Askeladd.

 For the anime adaptation of the series, Wit Studio said there was a strong sense of camaraderie toward an individual, Askeladd, that brought them vikings together.
 They portrayed Askeladd as being able to take charge because others viewed him as powerful.
 They were also careful not to depict the supporting characters as overly dependent on their leader, as that would diminish their individual charm.
 The anime also added new scenes about how Thorfinn turned into one of Askeladd's soldiers rather than just make a time-skip which the manga artist appreciated.
 The director claimed that for these anime original scenes they also tried to keep Askeladd in-character.
 He further said that the story about Askeladd's forces was entertaining to see.